-- Quick Guide

-- Enrollment Checklist

-- Medical

-- Dental

-- Vision

 Make It Yours

 Once you've done your homework, if you want coverage through Mr. Cooper Group, you must enroll by your deadline.
 Otherwise, you won't have medical and prescription drug, dental, or vision coverage through Mr. Cooper Group for you and your family.

 Enroll now

-Questions?

 Check out the Frequently Asked Questions (PDF) for more details.

-COBRA Coverage Options If you have left the company, your COBRA enrollment notice has details regarding your options.
+COBRA Coverage Options

+If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.

 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.

 You will receive additional information-including prices-once you lose access to health benefits through the company.

-Your COBRA Coverage Options You can start by reviewing your medical, dental, and vision coverage level options.
+Your COBRA Coverage Options

+You can start by reviewing your medical, dental, and vision coverage level options.

 You'll also want to review your insurance carrier options.

-How To Enroll To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you.
+How To Enroll

+To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you and enroll at www.mrcoopergroupbenefits.com.